suntour/nrmp-implementation/README.md

 This is an interpretation of the National Resident Matching Program's matching algorithm.

-To try it out, modify processApplicants and processPrograms in TestMatcher.java
+To try it out, modify the ArrayLists `processApplicants` and `processPrograms` in TestMatcher.java and compile/run it.

 More information can be found here: